Make Me (novel): Adaptation

+The book will be developed into the fifth season of TV series Reacher produced by Skydance Television, Paramount Television Studios, Blackjack Films, and Amazon Studios for Amazon Prime Video.

 Review

 Bear that in mind next time someone tells you that Mr. Child, whose cerebral tough-guy thrillers all follow the same basic rules, is just one more genre type repeating himself in a mechanical way.
 “Make Me” is a hot one.
 So was “Never Go Back” two years ago, but the tepid “Personal” (2014) came between them.
 Mr. Child does his best work when he ventures into gutsy new challenges, and “Personal” didn’t present any.
 “Make Me” presents a huge one, but it takes its sweet time in revealing what, exactly, is underfoot in the vaguely sinister hick town that tempts Reacher.